docupike/docs/docs/en/user/documents-creator.md

 The Documents Creator converts your documentation data into user-friendly PDF documents.
 This allows you to reach a diverse audience - from tech-savvy stakeholders to the less digitally fluent decision-makers.

-The documents can serve as a documentation basis for audits, conformity checks and customer reporting.The Documents Creator is available in the submenu of "Reports" in the main navigation bar.
+The documents can serve as a documentation basis for audits, conformity checks and customer reporting.The Documents Creator is available in the submenu of `Reports` in the main navigation bar.

 ## Rights

-You should check the [Rights](../../admin/rights-and-permissions.md) and alter them to fit your needs.
+You should check the [Rights](../admin/rights-and-permissions.md) and alter them to fit your needs.
 The rights currently available include Download, Manage documents, and Manage mailing.
 Additionally, there is an option to assign All available Rights (including future updates).

 ## Design your documents